azagniotov/stubby4j/README.md

 ==========================================================================================

-In order to configure Basic Authorization, you need to specify username followed by `:`, followed by password as `authorization` header value in the stub `request` consfiguration:
+In order to configure Basic Authorization, you need to specify username followed by `:`, followed by password as `authorization` header value in the stub `request` configuration:

 ```
 httplifecycle: